Nopro263/familyTree/README.md

 - Connection tool:
   - select the pen and click two people to add a relationship between them
   - select a person and a relationship to add the person as a child in this relation

+click the share button on the top-right to share this project with a unique collaboration link

 It will also be extended in the future, to allow the selection of subtrees and/or a backend for big trees.
 (Although this will probably not be in high seas)